OSGeo/OSGeoLive-doc/en/overview/overview.rst

 Other software of interest (not available Live)
 --------------------------------------------------------------------------------
-Available on microsoft windows only:
+Available on Microsoft Windows only:

 ..
 MapWindow is windows based (.net) and won't run on Ubuntu